-- C6.01.
+- \C6.01.
 This congregation shall be an interdependent part of the Evangelical Lutheran Church in America or its successor, and of the (insert name of synod) Synod of the Evangelical Lutheran Church in America.
-This congregation is subject to the discipline of the Evangelical Lutheran Church in America. - C6.02.
-This congregation accepts the Confession of Faith and agrees to the Purposes of the Evangelical Lutheran Church in America and shall act in accordance with them. - C6.03.
-This congregation acknowledges its relationship with the Evangelical Lutheran Church in America in which: a.
+This congregation is subject to the discipline of the Evangelical Lutheran Church in America. - \C6.02.
+This congregation accepts the Confession of Faith and agrees to the purposes of the Evangelical Lutheran Church in America and shall act in accordance with them.

+- \C6.03.
+This congregation acknowledges its relationship with the Evangelical Lutheran Church in America in which: - a.
 This congregation agrees to be responsible for its life as a Christian community. - b.
 This congregation pledges its financial support and participation in the life and mission of the Evangelical Lutheran Church in America. - c.
-This congregation agrees to call pastoral leadership from the clergy roster of the Evangelical Lutheran Church in America in accordance with its call procedures except in special circumstances and with the approval of the bishop of the synod.
-These special circumstances are limited either to calling a candidate approved for the roster of ordained ministers of the Evangelical Lutheran Church in America or to contracting for pastoral services with an ordained minister of a church body with which the Evangelical Lutheran Church in America officially has established a relationship of full communion. - d.
-This congregation agrees to consider associates in ministry, deaconesses, and diaconal ministers for call to other staff positions in the congregation according to the procedures of the Evangelical Lutheran Church in America. - e.
-This congregation agrees to file this constitution and any subsequent changes to this constitution with the synod for review to ascertain that all of its provisions are in agreement with the constitution and bylaws of the Evangelical Lutheran Church in America and with the constitution of the synod. - C6.04.
+This congregation agrees to call pastoral leadership from the roster of Ministers of Word and Sacrament of the Evangelical Lutheran Church in America in accordance with its call procedures except in special circumstances and with the approval of the bishop of the synod.
+These special circumstances are limited either to calling a candidate approved for the roster of Ministers of Word and Sacrament of the Evangelical Lutheran Church in America or to contracting for pastoral services with a minister of Word and Sacrament of a church body with which the Evangelical Lutheran Church in America officially has established a relationship of full communion. - d.
+This congregation agrees to consider ministers of Word and Service for call to other staff positions in the congregation according to the procedures of the Evangelical Lutheran Church in America. - e.
+This congregation agrees to file this constitution and any subsequent changes to this constitution with the synod for review to ascertain that all of its provisions are in agreement with the constitution and bylaws of the Evangelical Lutheran Church in America and with the constitution of the synod. - \C6.04.
 Affiliation with the Evangelical Lutheran Church in America may be terminated as follows: - a.
 This congregation takes action to dissolve. - b.
 This congregation ceases to exist. - c.
 This congregation is removed from membership in the Evangelical Lutheran Church in America according to the procedures for discipline of the Evangelical Lutheran Church in America. - d.
-This congregation follows the procedures outlined in C6.05. - C6.05.
+This congregation follows the procedures outlined in \C6.05. - \C6.05.
 This congregation may terminate its relationship with the Evangelical Lutheran Church in America by the following procedure: - a.
 A resolution indicating the intent to terminate its relationship must be adopted at a legally called and conducted special meeting of the congregation by a two-thirds vote of the voting members present.
 Such meeting may be held no sooner than 30 days after written notice of the meeting is received by the bishop of the synod, during which time the congregation shall consult with the bishop and the bishop's designees, if any.
-The times and manner of the consultation shall be determined by the bishop in consultation with the Congregation Council.
-Unless he or she is a voting member of the congregation, the bishop and the bishop's designees, if any, shall have voice but not vote at the meeting. - b.
-The secretary of the congregation shall submit a copy of the resolution to the bishop, attesting that the special meeting was legally called and conducted and certifying the outcome of the vote, and shall mail a copy of the resolution to voting members of the congregation.
-This notice shall be submitted within 10 days after the resolution has been adopted. - c.
-The bishop of the synod and the congregation shall continue in consultation, as specified in paragraph a. above, during a period of at least 90 days after receipt by the synod of the notice as specified in paragraph b. above. - d.
-If the congregation, after such consultation, still seeks to terminate its relationship, such action may be taken at a legally called and conducted special meeting by a two-thirds vote of the voting members present.
+The times and manner of the consultation shall be determined by the bishop in consultation with the Congregation